 An endlessly reflective and introspective artist, Sylvian’s self-absorption alone was cause for fascination, especially his approach to language, which was always carefully, almost obsessively, oblique.

 Perhaps the most surprising of all his moves – for a musician as quintessentially English as Neil Tennant, Morrissey and Jarvis Cocker – is the one that took Sylvian from Britain’s shores in the early 1990s.
 He did it for love (going on to marry Ingrid Chavez, one-time Prince** muse and co-writer of Madge’s Justify My Love), which is the only logical explanation for a singer who, like an actor in a Noël Coward production, delivers his lines in such a well spoken, carefully enunciated fashion.
-Now 61, for the last quarter century or so he’s made his home in various secluded environs across, not Japan but the USA, from Minnesota to California to New Hampshire.
+Now in his sixties, for the last quarter century or so he’s made his home in various secluded environs across, not Japan but the USA, from Minnesota to California to New Hampshire.
 It seems that David Sylvian doesn’t like to be tied down, and the same could be said of his work.

 In 2000, he collated the retrospective Everything & Nothing.
 Exhibiting a rare foray into nostalgia, the double disc set spanning two decades of material even featured an unreleased Japan track (albeit one with a newly recorded vocal) Some Kind of Fool, that was pulled off of Gentlemen Take Polaroids at the last minute.

 At the time I was working in-house at MOJO magazine in London, and was asked by Pat Gilbert, the newly appointed deputy editor, if I’d like to review it.